rizandiparnadi/PROBA-V-Super-Resolution/README.md

 ### Pre-Trained Model & Results
 `Notebook.ipynb` is the main file containing training and results.

+`Report.pdf` is the project report describing problem analysis, approach and results.

 `model.h5` is the fully trained model.

 `submission.zip` contains the results for submission (inference on the test set).